 Tags: hack, Windows Vista, Windows XP

-- how to change icon associated with a text
+- change icon associated with a program windows 7

-- how to change icons associated with files xp
+- how to change which program is associated with an icon

 - How to Change and Use Timezone (Tzutil) in Windows 7